<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=589345513826414&amp;ev=PageView&amp;noscript=1">

 • Yemen

-• Individuals born in these banned countries who relocated before the age of majority or who have maintained permanent residence in Canada, the United Kingdom, the United States of America, Australia, New Zealand, Saudi Arabia, or the United Arab Emirates for a minimum of ten years prior to CBI application.
+Exceptions may apply if the applicant meets all of the following conditions: Born in a restricted country but relocated before reaching the age of majority, or has maintained permanent residence in Canada, the United Kingdom, the United States, Australia, New Zealand, Saudi Arabia, or the United Arab Emirates for a minimum of ten years prior to application.
+Maintains no active economic ties, including business interests or significant assets, with any barred country.

 2. Dominica